Britney Spears’ father seeks court probe of her allegations

 Ingham said in court that she had not asked him to.
 Britney Spears said in court that she was unaware she could petition to end it.

-Penny called Spears comments courageous, but gave no clue about the actions she’ll take.
+Penny called Britney Spears’ comments courageous, but gave no clue about the actions she’ll take.
 An investigation and many more legal moves are likely before she makes decision.

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)